 The Nuxeo for Adobe CC connector enables Adobe Creative Cloud users to import assets into an InDesign, Photoshop or Illustrator document directly from the Nuxeo repository.
 Link to the repository is maintained so as to facilitate updates of the referenced assets.

-Nuxeo for Adobe CC is compliant with Adobe CC 2018 and requires Nuxeo Platform 9.10 or newer.
+Nuxeo for Adobe CC is compliant with Adobe CC 2018 and 2019 and requires Nuxeo Platform 9.10 or newer.

 For support related to the connector, please contact Nuxeo Support via your regular support channels.

 Installation is made of two steps:

 - Install the server-side Nuxeo Package available from the marketplace.

 If you have previously used a Nuxeo Adobe connector, clear the application preferences by pressing and holding